 Memory history is the cumulative record of all your memories.
 It lets you go back in time to look at past memories for previous days.
 Just click through the calendar days on Day view in Hours, or switch to Week or Month view for a wider overview.

 All our plans offer unlimited Memory history, meaning there’s no limitations to how far back in the past you can delve!
 See everything you've worked on since you first installed Memory. ⏪ ⏩

 Memories can appear in one of three states: unlogged, logged and ignored.

 A memory is unlogged by default until you link it to a project or ignore it.
 Unlogged memories therefore require an action.
 Provided you have our Memory AI feature enabled, every time you link unlogged memories to projects, you teach Timely your logging habits.
 Once you’ve linked a few examples, Timely will start to draft time entries for you based on your memories.

 Logged memories are those you've linked to a project.
-Linked memories generate entry drafts, which you need to review and approve to make them public on your timesheet.
+Linked memories generate entry drafts, which you need to review and approve to turn them into logged time entries.
 Every edit you make trains your AI in the process.

-Ignored memories are those you do not want to link to a project or log to your timesheet.
+Ignored memories are those you do not want to link to a project or log to entries.
 Ignoring a memory is like logging it to a hidden project.
 It's super useful for memories that are not relevant to your work or reporting.